lucee/lucee-docs/docs/03.reference/01.functions/render/function.md

 ---
-title: Evaluate
+title: Render
-id: function-evaluate
+id: function-render
-related:
+related: function-evaluate
 categories:
 ---

-Evaluates one or more string expressions, dynamically, from
-        left to right.
-(The results of an evaluation on the left can have meaning in an expression to the right.)
-Returns the result of evaluating the rightmost expression.
+Similar to the function evaluate, this function executes CFML/Lucee code that you provide as a string.